Health, safety and welfare policy

 - Think first.
 Plan your activities by doing a risk assessment to maintain safe practices.

 - Be alert.
 Girlguiding activities take place in dynamic environments where things can change quickly.
 Always be vigilant to ensure that an unacceptable risk to members, individuals or groups does not develop.
-This is managing the risk.
+This is part of the continual process of managing risk.

 - Take action.
-It is your responsibility to take action if you have any concerns about the health, safety or welfare of any individual or group involved in Girlguiding activities.
-Never assume it is being dealt with by someone else.
+It's your responsibility to take action if you have any concerns about the health, safety or welfare of any individual or group involved in Girlguiding activities.
+Never assume it's being dealt with by someone else.
 This includes when assessed risk has changed or increased and needs to be brought under control.

 - Set a positive example.
-As a volunteer you are also a role model.
+As a volunteer you're also a role model.
 Girls and young women will look to you to see how to respond to and deal with health, safety and welfare issues.
 Always set a positive example that you would wish them to follow.

 - Be open and honest.
 Communicate openly and honestly.
-Recognise and share good practice and report any questions, concerns, difficulties accidents or near misses to your unit leader or commissioner - we can always do things better.
+Recognise and share good practice and report any questions, concerns, difficulties accidents or near misses to your unit leader or commissioner - we can always do things better by learning from these.